sigasi/sigasi_insights/manual/linting.md

 -   Duplicate, conflicting design unit names
 -   Missing return statement in function bodies
 -   Missing, unnecessary and duplicate signals in the sensitivity list
 -   Port, signal, variable, constant or generic declarations that are never read or written
+-   Invalid port associations (incompatible port modes in instantiations)

 ## No Linting for Common Libraries {: #linting-common-libraries}